wp-plugins/loginradius-for-wordpress/readme.txt

 5. **Wordpress Login Box**: Displays loginradius interface for wordpress Login box.
 Its showing all select provider with a slider option.
 6. **Social Analytics**: Get analytics of your user base and their behavior on your website based on social parameters such as age, gender, location, etc. It's a unique insight into your user base to help you narrow down key marketing and sales strategies.
+7. **Social Login position - beside**

 == Testimonials ==
+<em>Germany Installation and adjustment only took 30 minutes.
+LoginRadius is exactly what I was looking for in order to provide a comfortable access to our services.</em>
+<strong>Dustin Feld</strong><br>
+<em>CoachCompare</em><br>

+<em>LoginRadius the future of internet,the alternative to the custom login system.
+As the banking system is changing its ways of transaction from cheque to the Atm, in the same way websites are changing their login system from custom to LoginRadius.</em><br>
+<strong>Abdullah khan</strong><br>

 <em>"LoginRadius is by far the best one-click login solution for websites.
 You have a fast and friendly support team at your disposal 24/7."</em><br>
 <strong>Sinisa Juresic</strong><br>
 <em>Founder</em><br>